United Nations Security Council veto power: Origins

 The idea of a veto over the actions of international organisations was not new in 1945.
-In the League of Nations, every member of the League Council had a veto on any non-procedural issue.
+In the League of Nations, the predecessor to the United Nations, every member of the League Council had a veto on any non-procedural issue.
 At the foundation of the League, there were 4 permanent and 4 non-permanent members.
 The League Council had expanded by 1936 to have 4 permanent and 11 non-permanent members, which meant that there were 15 countries with veto power.
 The existence of such a large number of vetoes made it very difficult for the League to agree on many issues.

 The veto was the result of extensive discussion during the negotiations for the formation of the United Nations at Dumbarton Oaks (August–October 1944) and Yalta (February 1945).
 At Dumbarton Oaks, the Soviet delegation argued that each nation should have an absolute veto that could block matters from even being discussed, while the British delegation argued that nations should not be able to veto resolutions on disputes to which they were a party.
 At Yalta, the American, British and Russian delegations agreed that each of the permanent members could veto any action by the council, but not procedural resolutions, meaning that the permanent members could not prevent debate on a resolution.
 This veto provision became known as the Yalta formula.
 The evidence is that the United States, Soviet Union, United Kingdom, and China all favored the principle of unanimity, not only out of desire for the major powers to act together, but also to protect their own sovereign rights and national interests.
 Harry S. Truman, who became President of the United States in April 1945, wrote: "All our experts, civil and military, favored it, and without such a veto no arrangement would have passed the Senate."